CJ-Markus/LightHousePOC/README.md

 To make it complex and fancy, build it into continues integration.
 Just read instructions here: https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md

 I decided to keep it simple for a POC and created instructions on how to run it locally.
-Same steps may be done on remote server with shared environment
+Same steps may be done on a remote server with shared environment

 # Prerequesits